learn-co-curriculum/dsc-inheritance-lab/README.md

 Great!
-Now that we have a populated zoo, we can do what the zookeeper hired us to do--write a program that feeds the correct animals the right food at the right times!
+Now that you have a populated zoo, you can do what the zookeeper hired you to do--write a program that feeds the correct animals the right food at the right times!

-To do this, we'll write a function called `feed_animals`.
+To do this, write a function called `feed_animals`.
 This function should take in two arguments:

 * `zoo`, the zoo array containing all the animals
 * `time`, which can be `'Day'` or `'Night'`.
 This should default to day if nothing is entered for `time`.